nexusformat/definitions/manual/source/introduction.rst

    the case of streaming data acquisition, where time stamped data are logged.
 #. *processed data*:
    NeXus also defines standards for processed data.
 This is data which has underwent some form of data reduction or data analysis.
-NeXus allows to store the results of such processing together with documentation about how the processed data was generated.
+NeXus allows storing the results of such processing together with documentation about how the processed data was generated.
 #. *standards*:
    NeXus defines standards in